boiko88/django_crypto/README.md

 python manage.py runserver

-7 Open your web browser and navigate to http://127.0.0.1:8000/ to access the CRM platform.
+7 Open your web browser and navigate to http://127.0.0.1:8000/ to access the platform.

 Or alternatively you can use Docker.